katlund/BlockStab/README.md

 * `mat_type`: `'default'`, `'glued'`, `'laeuchli'`, and `'monomial'`
 * `options`: a struct with fields pertaining to the size and scale of trial matrices, as well as flags for saving figures and generating a TeX report
-* `config_file`: a JSON file processed by the subroutine `alg_config`
+* `config_file`: a JSON file processed by the subroutine [`alg_config`](https://github.com/katlund/BlockStab/blob/master/tests/auxiliary/alg_config.m)

-Setting up the JSON configuration file is a bit tricky, but a number of templates are included.  `demo.json` in particular demonstrates all possible quirks.
+Setting up the JSON configuration file is a bit tricky, but a number of templates are included.  [`demo.json`](https://github.com/katlund/BlockStab/blob/master/tests/alg_config/demo.json) in particular demonstrates all possible quirks.
 There are multiple upsides to the more abstract configuration file:

 * Redundancies in skeleton-muscle combinations are avoided, in particular, for skeletons like `bcgs_sror` and `bcgs_iro_ls`, which take only one muscle or none, respectively.
 * Direct comparisons between muscles and skeleton-muscle algorithms can be made.
-For example, we can plot `cholqr` and `bmgs` with `houseqr` on the same $\kappa$ plot.
+For example, we can plot `cholqr` and `bmgs`$\circ$`houseqr` on the same $\kappa$ plot.
 * Direct comparisons between different implementations of the same algorithm are possible.
 For example, Cholesky-based routines can be implemented with `chol_nan` or `chol_free`.  `demo.json` encodes both configurations for several algorithms.
 * Direct comparisons between multi-precision and standard double precision implementations of algorithms are also possible.
 Again, see `demo.json` for examples.